Dennis, Massachusetts: Dennis Port

 Dennis Port was named by Thomas Howes, the village's first postmaster, in 1850.
-Previously it had been known as Crooks Neck, after Samuel Crook, an Indian who sold the land to English settlers in the 17th century.
+Previously, it had been known as Crooks Neck, after Samuel Crook, an Indian who sold the land to English settlers in the 17th century.
 The name changed to Crookers Neck before becoming Dennis Port.

-Glendon Road, and the beach named for the street, took their name from Hubert Glendon, a Marine officer who served as the Columbia University rowing coach after World War II, and who donated the beach to the village.
+Glendon Road, and the beach named after the street, took their name from Hubert Glendon, a Marine officer who served as the Columbia University rowing coach after World War II, and who donated the beach to the village.
 To the west is Peter Hagis Beach, which is located on land donated by his widow.
 Also in the village is Inman Road Beach, named for the Inman family (including Isaiah Inman) who lived on the corner of Lower County Road.
-Raycroft Beach was named for Louis B. Raycroft, who often summered near Old Wharf Road and Sea Street.
+Raycroft Beach was named after Louis B. Raycroft, who often summered near Old Wharf Road and Sea Street.

-The Plashes, a term which means "a small collection of standing water," is a conservation area with several small ponds and creeks connecting them.
-On the Harwich line is White Pond, so named because the way the light hits the water.
-It was formerly known as Aunt Lizzie Robbins Pond, named for a member of the Robbins family of Harwich, who arrived on the Cape in the early 1700s.
+The Plashes, a term which means "a small collection of standing water," is a conservation area with several small ponds and creeks that connect them.
+On the Harwich line is White Pond, which is named because of the way the light hits the water.
+It was formerly known as Aunt Lizzie Robbins Pond, named after a member of the Robbins family of Harwich, who arrived on the Cape in the early 1700s.
 Swan Pond took its name from the Algonquin word sowan, meaning south.
 It is also known as Jamies Pond, after James Chase.

 Depot Street was named for the train station that once existed in the village.
 Searsville Road was named in honor of the Sears family, which was once prominent in East Dennis.